 References were made above to the Response Message Body JSON payloads.
 This section details a standardized layout that will facilitate the creation of JSON payload.

-The Enterprise Shared Services (ESS) Exception Handling Guidelines document, is pointed to by this imbedded document:
+The Enterprise Shared Services (ESS) Exception Handling Guidelines document is pointed to by this imbedded document: